 POTS, dysautonomia & orthostatic intolerance symptoms are often worse first thing in the morning.
 Here is my 7 step morning routine, which helps minimise my symptoms and help me get out of bed easier.

-After being laid down for hours over night, morning is the time of day when my POTS, dysautonomia and orthostatic intolerance symptoms are worst.
-Over the months I’ve come up with an effective morning routine that minimises the dizziness, shakiness, nausea and other symptoms I experience and allows me to sit and stand up easier from bed.
+After being laid down for hours over night and not consuming any fluids, morning is the time of day when my POTS, dysautonomia and orthostatic intolerance symptoms are worst.
+Over the months I’ve looked into natural treatment for dysautonomia and come up with an effective morning routine, comprising 7 steps, that minimises the dizziness, shakiness, nausea and other symptoms I experience and allows me to sit and stand up easier from bed.

 1).
 Put compression stockings on